-'Calm Down' is a near six minute epic lyrical demonstration of what happens when two rap legends decide to challenge one another to a game of lyrical chess.
-Fortunately for fans of real lyrical music, both artists and all fans, come out as winners.
-The lyrics are spit at rapid fire pace, as would be expected from Busta and the 2010s era Eminem.
-The beat was produced by Scoop Deville and begins with the horns made famous by the 1992 House of Pain classic 'Jump Around.'
+"Calm Down" is a near six minute epic lyrical demonstration of what happens when two rap legends decide to challenge one another to a game of lyrical chess.
+Fortunately for fans of real lyrical music, both artists, and fans, come out as winners.
+The lyrics are spit at a rapid fire pace, as would be expected from Busta and 2010-era Eminem.
+The beat was produced by Scoop Deville and begins with the horns made famous by the 1992 House of Pain classic "Jump Around".
 The beat is a simple kick heavy, horn infused beat that is the perfect template for the two rap powerhouses to showcase their respective lyrical prowess.

-What makes this track so engaging is the fact that both emcees seem to be having fun.
-Fun is a word that not many emcees seem to be having in today's game.
-Each emcee brings his A game which makes it difficult to pick a quote unquote winner, but that is what makes this track so much fun.
-Music fans get to argue back and forth about who's lyrics are smarter, more clever and who has the best flow.
+What makes this track so engaging is the fact that both emcees seem to be thoroughly enjoying themselves.
+"Fun" is a word that not many emcees seem to be having in today's game.
+Each emcee brings his "A" game, which makes it difficult to pick a clear cut "winner", but that is what makes this track so much fun.
+Music fans get to argue back and forth about who's lyrics are more intelligent, more clever and who has the best flow.
 This isn't a track where one could say, "oh so and so stole the show."
 That is one of the true hallmarks of a great rap collaboration.

 There is no need to point out a standout lyric of any sort because it really is a matter of taste.
-There are so many clever bars, that one could dissect this track for days and find something cool that they may have missed.
-This isn't a track that is going to be a huge mainstream summer hit because it will only truly interest fans of real lyrical track as opposed to casual Hip-Hop fans.
-It will however, be a song that pops up on practically every 'best music of 2014 list,' as it should.
+There are so many clever bars, that one could dissect this track for days and find something different that they may have missed earlier.
+This isn't a track that is going to be a huge mainstream summer hit because it will only truly interest fans of real lyricism, as opposed to casual Hip-Hop fans.
+It will however, be a song that pops up on practically every Best Music of 2014 list, as it should.